SharmaDinesh/aus-assignment-test/README.md

-To start the project please flow these step. open the terminal.
+To start the project please follow these step. open the terminal.
 First, install Node.js.
 Then, install the latest Ionic command-line tools in your terminal.
 Install the ionic:- npm install -g ionic